paulsmith/pbimg/README.md

 # pbimg - Clipboard image saver

 A command-line application for macOS that saves the clipboard image to a file or outputs the raw bytes to stdout.
+It works similarly to `pbpaste`, but that utility is limited to textual data.

 ## How it works